-Suppliers and business partners were communicated and agreed to comply with True's Business Partner Code of Conduct.
+Suppliers and business partners were communicated and agreed

 Good corporate governance based on principles of ethics is one of the most high-level material issues from the perspective of both internal and external stakeholders.
 It acts as a business license and an essential tool to build trust among stakeholders, as well as impacting the organization's reputation and sustainability.